-ABT junior Alonna Wright will compete for the Global Alltech Young Scientist Award on May 23 in Lexington, Kentucky.
+ABT junior Alonna Wright wins the Global Alltech Young Scientist Award on May 25 in Lexington, Kentucky.

 On, on to Medical School

 Graduating senior, Samuel Potter, will continue on to Medical School at the University of Kentucky this fall.